 Tools

-Tools such as hammers, saws, and screwdrivers longer than 7 inches cannot be carried in carry on baggage.
+Tools such as hammers, saws, and screwdrivers over 7 inches cannot be carried in carry on baggage.

 Vehicle airbags